 Employees and suppliers are provided with information on the Anti-Corruption Guidelines on a regular basis.
-At the end of the fiscal year, 100% of the Management Board and 90% of employees exposed to corruption risks had been informed of measures and procedures in place to fight corruption since joining the company.
+At the end of the fiscal year, 100% of the Management Board and 85% of the employees exposed to corruption risks (previous year: 90%) had been informed of measures and procedures in place to fight corruption since joining the company.
 These measures and procedures are primarily based on the Business Ethics Policy (BEP) of Vetropack Group.
-In 2020, training courses on anti-corruption were conducted at the Bülach site.
+In 2021, training courses on anti-corruption were conducted at the Bülach site.